 How Chiropractic relates to pain

 You might notice the comment of its effects on general health.
 Do you know that not all nerves are pain nerves and that a pinched nerve near the heart can cause problems?
 The amount of problems created by nerve impulses being stopped by misalignment of the musculoskeletal system is endless.
-It can effect any organ.
+It can affect any organ.

 Chiropractors are actually Doctors of Chiropractic.
 They practice a drug-free, hands on approach to health care.
 They have diagnostic skills and can recommend exercises as well as provide nutritional help.